-In beach, there are lots of beach shops where you can purchase Burmese product within a very cheap prize.
+In the beach, there are lots of beach shops where you can purchase Burmese product within a very cheap prize.
 The island is surrounded by Myanmar and local folks bring these products mainly by fishing boats and sell it very cheap.
-The featured products I can mention are: pickles, soaps, cosmetics, handmade ornaments.
+The featured products I can mention are pickles, soaps, cosmetics, handmade ornaments.
 Besides, fresh dry fishes are very cheap there.
 Pomfret is the most popular of all fishes and Kalachanda, Shurma, Lakkha etc are also available for everyone.
 Price normally fluctuates a lot.
 That’s why I am not mentioning any price.
 But don’t purchase dry fishes without a bargain.

 Tasting Local Food

 Fish is the main food here because the key income source of local people is fishing.
 That’s why they get it easily.
 Besides, dry fishes are also very popular.
 In Saint Martin, a large number of green coconut grows and almost in every house more than one coconut trees are available.
 Agriculture is also a regular profession, but to fulfill the demand of total locality tons of vegetables and other foods are imported from Teknaf mainland.
 In off-peak, season foods become cheaper as there are no tourists.
 Even green coconuts are found only by 5-10 Taka in this season.
-But in peak season green coconuts are sold for 50 takas, normal sea fishes are sold around 170 – 200 taka and Rupchada fishes are sold for 220-250 taka.
-Rice, vegetables, pulse etc. are inclusive to this price in the maximum restaurant.
+But in peak season green coconuts are sold for 50 takas, normal sea fishes are sold around 170 – 200 taka and Rupchanda fishes are sold for 220-250 taka.
+Rice, vegetables, pulse etc. are inclusive of this price in the maximum restaurant.
 But the restaurants near ship terminal are comparatively high in price and you’ve to pay for every item.
 But the taste of foods and behavior of restaurant owner is really impressive.

 To watch & experience all items of Saint Martin Island Bangladesh keep at least 2 nights in your hand.
 I already said ships normally reach 12 pm & they sail for returning to mainland at 3.30pm.
 So, the first day takes rest, stroll on the beach, eat delicious fishes & at night do the barbecue party.
 Then 2nd day morning go to Chhera Dip & return before noon.
 Then spend the rest of the time peacefully & roam on the beach at night.
 Then after 2nd night the next morning prepare to leave & after lunch gets on the return ship.
 The returning path is also mesmerizing & you can see the sunset over the bay of Bengal from Naf river keeping Bangladesh in one side & Myanmar is another side.
 Finally, after reaching to Teknaf ship terminal, you can either go to Cox’s Bazar or you can take your bus for Dhaka.